mics-jusuE404/Rscripts/README.md

 # R_Bioinformatics

-This repository contains simple R-Scripts for common bioinformatics tasks.
+This repository contains R-Scripts for common bioinformatics tasks.